How to get started in BMX Racing - FAQs

 Q – Does the rider need to practice before they are allowed to race?

 A – While it is a really good way to get started by attending a practice session or two first, there is no such requirement.
 BMX Racing is an “at will” sport, so riders can complete as frequent or infrequent as they like.
-There is no skills assessment or other such requirement to be cleared to race, with the exception that we do expect that all riders can successfully ride a full lap with no assistance.
+There is no required skills assessment or training to be cleared to race, with the exception that we do expect that all riders can successfully ride a full lap with no assistance.

 Q – Is there instruction available?